Rrantisi/ReadMe-Books-App/README.md

 ## Icebox Items

-1. Add/Remove a book to/from favorites
+1. Add a book to favorites
+2. Remove a book from favorites
-2. View favorites
+3. View favorites
-3. Preview book content directly in our app
+4. Preview book content directly in our app
 5. Share a book with a friend
 6. Filter books by category/author